broskiilol/pwn.college_Rochelle/Terminal_multiplexing.md

 ```

 ### What I learned
-- *screen -ls* is used to list all sessions.
-Is also shows if the session is attached or not
+- *screen -ls* is used to list all sessions. ls also shows if the session is attached or not
 - We can thus accordingly reattach to the screen we want

 ## Challenge 4: Switching windows